Film Camera First Aid with PPP Repairs

 For example a Contax T2 came in for repair so heavily used the titanium paint had worn down to the original metal, it had dents and marks everywhere and was still going strong, compared to a mint Contax T2 that had all the gears seize up and multiple repairs needing to be carried out.
 Cameras are built to be used, just as an old car is built to be driven, if the car is left to sit it seizes up and is more likely to break down.
 This is the same for cameras: the ones left to sit are more likely to develop a fault than those that are used as they should be.

 The industry is no longer perishing as it once was when I started repairing.
-It is now progressing to the point that there is a new generation of repairs, new generation of camera sellers, fresh ideas and minds are allowing the analogue industry to carry on where once it slowed to the point of stopping.
+It is now progressing to the point that there is a new generation of repairs, new generation of camera sellers, (new cameras!) fresh ideas and minds are allowing the analogue industry to carry on where once it slowed to the point of stopping.

 We are pushing new boundaries only now made possible with the development of technology.
 It is an exciting time for the analogue community and I think you might be surprised by the number of cameras that last another 20 years...